open-energy-transition/gem_per_country/README.md

 ## Overview

 - **Country Filtering:** Input a country name to display power plant data for that region.
 - **Status Filtering:** A dropdown with checkboxes lets you select one or more power plant statuses.
+- **Location Accuracy:** A dropdown that allows you to filter by the location accuracy of each power plant returned.
 - **Pagination:** The data preview is paginated to show 2000 rows per page.
 - **GeoJSON Download:** Export your filtered data as a GeoJSON file.